, ,

 • As of time of writing Fable 5 is still available in preview inside Microsoft 365 Copilot

-How this connects to Microsoft 365 Copilot
+How this impacts Microsoft 365 Copilot

 Only this week, Microsoft had positioned Fable 5 as a preview model inside Copilot Chat – part of a broader move toward multi‑model choice and deeper integration of partner models.